Contact details:

 Knowing how to handle a claim before you need to file one can save you thousands of dollars and weeks of frustration.

-Step 1: Scene Safety and Documentation
+Step 1: Secure the Scene and Document Everything

 Immediately after an accident: